What Does Your Baby Feel When You Laugh During Pregnancy? Health & Happiness Really Are Connected

 When you're stressed, Hoffman explains, your heart rate is fast and unchanging.
 But when you chill out, the heart beat is more flexible, or variable.
 People who meditate or have mindfulness practices tend to have excellent HRV, and when depressed people start feeling better, you can read the change in their heartbeat.

 Because mom's nervous system is so intimately bound up with her baby's, her happiness is good news for both of them.
-According to the March of Dimes, consistent stress can even increase your risk of giving birth prematurely.
+Consistent stress can even increase your risk of giving birth prematurely, according to the March of Dimes.

 But let's pause for a second.
 When I was pregnant, reading about how stress is terrible for your baby almost always gave me a mini panic attack — and stressing about feeling stressed is a vicious, useless cycle.
 What's great about the work that Hoffman and her team is doing is that they're not just warning mothers to avoid feeling anxious — I mean, we all have jobs and spouses and lives, right?
 Instead, she's looking at breathing practices and a pregnancy meditation app called Expectful, and these are practical measures any pregnant woman can take to feel better.

-If you're not into yoga, however, I'd suggest tacking an ultrasound picture to your refrigerator or carrying one in your wallet for a quick hit of happiness.
+If you're not into any of the above methods, however, I'd suggest tacking an ultrasound picture to your refrigerator or carrying one in your wallet for a quick hit of happiness.
 Also, consider Netflix-ing a comedy tonight.
 As the old saying goes, laughter is the best medicine.